Best Workout Earbuds of 2024

 When you shop through retailer links on our site, we may earn affiliate commissions.
 100% of the fees we collect are used to support our nonprofit mission.
 Learn more.

-That’s why Consumer Reports testers review every model in our labs not only for sound quality but also for fit, determining whether an earbud will stay in place during vigorous head movement and if incidental contact could cause it to pause, skip, or come loose.
+That’s why Consumer Reports’ testers review every model in our labs not only for sound quality but also for fit, determining whether an earbud will stay in place during vigorous head movement and whether incidental contact could cause it to pause, skip, or come loose.

 Many of today’s top earbuds also have noise-canceling capability, which can reduce the ambient noise at your gym so that you can stream your tunes in peace.
 If you’re out running, though, a background that’s too quiet can pose a problem, canceling the sounds of traffic.
 So the noise-canceling models in this roundup have an ambient or transparency mode that pipes in some outside sound.